fncbook/fnc/chapter2/structure.md

 ::::

-In practice we don't actually have to carry out any arithmetic in the upper triangle of $\mathbf{A}$ as we work, since the operations are always the mirror image of those in the lower triangle.
+In practice, we don't actually have to carry out any arithmetic in the upper triangle of $\mathbf{A}$ as we work, since the operations are always the mirror image of those in the lower triangle.
 As a result, it can be shown that LDL$^T$ factorization takes about half as much work as the standard LU.

 ::::{prf:observation}
 LDL$^T$ factorization on an $n \times n$ symmetric matrix, when successful, takes $\sim \frac{1}{3}n^3$ flops.